-Full time: 1 year (36 weeks of classes)
+1 year (36 weeks of classes, 4 x blocks of 9 weeks)

 The courses will be delivered 100% online.
-Students will have additional optional access to HRUC for social or networking events or accessing support in person if preferred, but the entire qualification can be successfully studied online
+Students will have additional optional access to HRUC for social or networking events or accessing resources (e.g. the library, student support) in person if preferred, but the entire qualification can be successfully studied online